bazel-contrib/rules_nodejs/docs/Built-ins.md

 This rule sets up node, npm, and yarn.

 The versions of these tools can be specified in one of three ways:
-- Normal Usage:
+- Simplest Usage:
 Specify no explicit versions.
 This will download and use the latest NodeJS & Yarn that were available when the version of rules_nodejs you're using was released.
+Note that you can skip calling `node_repositories` in your WORKSPACE file - if you later try to `yarn_install` or `npm_install`, we'll automatically select this simple usage for you.
 - Forced version(s):
-You can select the version of NodeJS and/or Yarn to download & use by specifying it when you call node_repositories, but you must use a value that matches a known version.
+You can select the version of NodeJS and/or Yarn to download & use by specifying it when you call node_repositories, using a value that matches a known version (see the default values)
 - Using a custom version:
 You can pass in a custom list of NodeJS and/or Yarn repositories and URLs for node_resositories to use.
 - Using a local version:
 To avoid downloads, you can check in vendored copies of NodeJS and/or Yarn and set vendored_node and or vendored_yarn to point to those before calling node_repositories.

-This rule exposes the `@nodejs` workspace containing some rules the user can call later:

-- Run node: `bazel run @nodejs//:node path/to/program.js`
-- Install dependencies using npm: `bazel run @nodejs//:npm_node_repositories install`
-- Install dependencies using yarn: `bazel run @nodejs//:yarn_node_repositories`

-Note that the dependency installation scripts will run in each subpackage indicated by the `package_json` attribute.

-This approach uses npm/yarn as the package manager.
-You could instead have Bazel act as the package manager, running the install behind the scenes.
+You can also point to a location where node is installed on your computer, but we don't recommend this because it leads to version skew between you, your coworkers, and your Continuous Integration environment.
+It also ties your build to a single platform, preventing you from cross-compiling into a Linux docker image on Mac for example.

+See the [the repositories documentation](repositories.html) for how to use the resulting repositories.

+## Creating dependency installation scripts for manually-managed dependencies

+You can optionally pass a `package_json` array to node_repositories.
+This lets you use Bazel's version of yarn or npm, yet always run the package manager yourself.
-See the `npm_install` and `yarn_install` rules, and the discussion in the README.
+This is an advanced scenario you can use in place of the `npm_install` or `yarn_install` rules, but we don't recommend it, and might remove it in the future.

 Example: